sabslikesobs/Adv360-Pro-ZMK/README.md

 - Just Give me the Firmware: Look at the releases, to the right.
 Look at the support page for full instructions.
 Summary: mount left module with mod+(1), drag left into the directory; then, mount right module with mod+(3), drag right into directory.
 - Kinesis 360 Pro support page: [see here](https://kinesis-ergo.com/support/kb360pro/)

+## Instructions

-Instructions: Tap the (1) macro key to cycle through the available layouts:
+Tap the (1) macro key to cycle through the available layouts:

 1. qwerty
 2. [colemak](colemak.com)